onap/integration-xtesting/smoke-usecases-pythonsdk/README.md

 - The local result directory path: to store the results in your local environement.
 It shall corresponds to the internal result docker path /var/lib/xtesting/results
-- The kubernetes .kube/config configuration for use cases interacting with kubernetes (basic_cnf)
 - The openstack cloud.yaml for use cases interacting with Openstack infrastructures (basic_vm, basic_network)
 - The customization of your service.
 You can overwrite the model datas by the values matching your environement.
 In this case you need to replace the default service configuration file
+- The kubernetes .kube/config configuration for use cases interacting with kubernetes (basic_cnf)
+- The target kubernetes .kube/config configuration for basic_cnf, it shall be in the templates/artifacts directory of onaptests

 An example of clouds.yaml